lletourn/Workshops/doc/01-SNVCalling.md

 ### Quality
 We can't look at all the reads.
 Especially when working with whole genome 50x data.
-You could easilly have Billions of reads.
+You could easilly have billions of reads.

 Tools like FastQC and BVATools readsqc can be used to plot many metrics from these data sets.